Gerald Alders

-Gerald Alders (born 7 May 2005) is a Dutch professional footballer who plays for club Ajax as a right-back.
+Gerald Alders (born 7 May 2005) is a Dutch professional footballer who plays as a right-back for club Telstar, on loan from Ajax.

 Career

 A youth product of Sporting Martinus, Alders joined the youth academy of Ajax in 2014.
 Working his way up their youth sides, he was promoted to Jong Ajax in the Eerste Divisie in 2023.
 On 28 July 2024, he signed his first professional contract with Ajax until 2026.
 In January 2025, he started training with the senior Ajax team.
 He first the match-day squad with Ajax in a UEFA Europa League match against FK RFS on 22 January 2025.

-On 4 February 2025, Alders was loaned by Twente.
+On 4 February 2025, Alders was loaned to Twente.

+On 3 February 2026, Alders joined Eredivisie club Telstar on a six-month loan.
+On 25 June 2026, Telstar extended the loan for a further season, keeping him at the club until June 2027.

 International career

 Alders was born in the Netherlands to a Dutch father and Namibian mother.
 In October 2023, he was called up to the Netherlands U19s for a set of friendlies.